bstraehle/aws-lambda/README.md

-Install AWS Toolkit for Visual Studio: https://aws.amazon.com/visualstudio/
+<a href="https://aws.amazon.com/visualstudio/">Install AWS Toolkit for Visual Studio</a>

 Open Visual Studio and create new project using template "AWS Lambda Project (.NET Core - C#)"